madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 sudo update-grub
 ```

-After this I got the normal grub prompt for Ubuntu and for Windows 10.
+After that, I got the normal grub prompt for Ubuntu and for Windows 10.

 ##E6510 Peculiarities